nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_ARRAY_PROPERTIES.md

 # Average Prices

-Sequina now wants to find out what the average price of her entire inventory to see if that helps her understand why her profits aren't what she is expecting.
+Sequina now wants to find out the average price of her entire inventory to see if it helps her understand why her profits aren't what she is expecting.

 ## Instructions